JamesIves/hlds-docker/README.md

 ## Server Configuration 🔧

-If you wish to define server configurations, such as addons, plugins, custom message of the days, map rotations, etc, you can add them to the `config` directory.
-These will be copied into the container on startup of your server.
+If you wish to define server configurations, such as addons, plugins, map rotations, etc, you can add them to the `config` directory.
+These will be copied into the container on build.